Our personal injury lawyer in San Antonio, Texas, can get you the compensation you deserve after your accident. You pay no fees until we win.

 This meeting is not just about seeing if you have a claim — it’s about giving you all the information you need to help you decide if we are the right firm for you.
 We promise to give you honest feedback about your chances and will never pressure you to make an immediate decision.

-We appreciate you may be busy and want to focus on your health and treatment — not being stuck in meetings with attorneys.
+We appreciate that you may be busy and want to focus on your health and treatment, not be stuck in meetings with attorneys.
 We value your time and won’t take up any more of it than we need to.
 Our case reviews generally last between 15 minutes and half an hour, but if you need more time to chat, we will always accommodate you.

 Your relationship with your personal injury lawyer can last months or years, so we know how important it is to be kept in the loop and feel comfortable reaching out when you have questions or need advice.
 We never want clients to feel like they are getting anything less than world-class service, which is why we hate to hear about negative experiences with other firms, such as feeling like a burden or forever chasing their attorney for an update on their case and never being able to reach them.
 When you choose our firm, you’ll have direct access to your attorney through multiple channels: